 12 Baskets and a Goat

 Ted & Co is proud to introduce our latest campaign – 12 Baskets and a Goat, a project of Ted & Co, Heifer International, and Church of the Brethren.
 Here’s what it’s about.
-You book our original show, The Jesus Stories: Faith, Forks, and Fettuccine, and folks in your congregation or group bake their favorite bread.
+You book our original show, The Jesus Stories: Faith, Forks, and Fettuccine, and folks in your congregation or group bake their favorite breads and put together fun/funny baskets to auction off.
 We come into town on the appointed date, perform the play (it’s really good we’ve heard), and you act surprised by a fun and interactive auction in which you generously bid on those breads (yum), which turn into Heifer farm animals (it’s kind of like that wine miracle we’ve heard about, only with, uh, goats).
 All funds raised will benefit Heifer’s good work restoring dignity and alleviating poverty around the world.